-Money is commonly credited to have originated in seventh century BC; however, money has been in existence long before written history, and metallurgy had long been at an advanced state by seventh century B.C., advanced enough to make rings, swords, shields, jewelry, and such.
+Money is commonly credited to have originated in seventh century BC; however, money had been in existence long before written history, and metallurgy had long been at an advanced state by seventh century BC, advanced enough to make rings, swords, shields, jewelry, and such.
 Creating small, circular disks of metal to be used as money would not have been a technological nor conceptual breakthrough.
 Minters stamping ingots of copper or silver to certify a coin’s weight and fineness had been practiced long before in Babylon.
-So what significant event happened to money in seventh century B.C. to confuse it with the origination of money itself?
-Answer: the origination of Legal Tender.

 1. died 546 B.C., king of Lydia 560-546: noted for his great wealth.
 2. a very rich man.